 Twenty-one-year old Cruz is a Molecular Biology student at the University of Washington.
 She attended Inglemoor High School and was heavily involved with her school's newspaper.
 When she started her first year she was the only sophomore in the class.
 Cruz later became sports editor and eventually editor-in-chief.
-She attended the WJEA camp three times as a student and ended up coming back to help as a teacher's assistant.
+She attended the WJEA camp three times as a student and ended up coming back to help as a narrative by shaving the patches of hair off," teacher's assistant.

 The first time she went bald was when she was 12.
 She had spotted the very first patch of hair missing but didn't think much of it.
-She adjusted her part so that the spot was well hidden and went along with her day, but as the week progressed she started to see that what had started as a single patch in her head had now multiplied into four.
-This is when she knew it was time to tell her parents.
-She was diagnosed with Alopecia and it has changed her life ever since.
+She adjusted her part so that the spot was well hidden and went along with her day, but as the week progressed she started to see that what

+Alyssa Cruz wakes up in the morning and had started as a single patch in her head had diagnosed with Alopecia, and it has changed her life ever since.
 She is studying Molecular Biology to help her understand her condition.

-"When I was younger I didn't know what normal was.
-I didn't know why hair was so important.
+"When I was younger I didn't know what important.
 Isn't it just an accessory?"
 Cruz said.